-- The familiar psalm fragment "Out of the mouths of babes and infants..." ends in a way that might be unfamiliar and lead to a much bigger meaning than "kids say the darnedest things."
-The whole quote is: "Out of the mouths of babes and infants you have founded a stronghold because of your foes, to silence the enemy" (Psalm 8).
-What do you believe about children that makes this ring true?
-What else do you wonder or believe about this line? - Molly became homesick, frustrated, and ultimately clinically depressed while working at the Casa San Jose.
+- There's a familiar psalm fragment in Christian tradition: "Out of the mouths of babes and infants . . ." that often leaves the ending off.
+The whole quote is: "Out of the mouths of babes and infants you have founded a stronghold . . ."
+What do you believe about children that makes this kind of strength or stronghold ring true? - Molly became homesick, frustrated and ultimately clinically depressed while working at the Casa San Jose.
 Have you ever found yourself demoralized after rushing in too idealistically to a new calling?
 How did it resolve? - Tell about a challenging cross-cultural situation you have been in.
 What did you learn?
 How did you grow?
 Did it change how you understood what kind of help might actually be helpful? - Molly describes George and Luke, two young children from her church who helped her navigate the terror of cancer just by being themselves.
 She writes, "By bathing ourselves in children's natural light and joy and wonder and curiosity and need, we discover their babblings are often a telegram from God able to drown out the noise of our worst enemies: fear, insecurity, depression, anxiety, pettiness, jealousy, and judgment."
-Describe a child who has delivered such a "telegram from God" to you. - Molly describes telling her own children that she had cancer.
-Do you think it is better to tell children a painful truth that might affect their lives deeply, or do you prefer to shield them from the harshest realities of life?
-Are there more than two options for difficult conversations like this?
+If you've had a similar experience, describe a child who has delivered such a "telegram" to you. - In a tender scene in this chapter, Molly describes telling her own children that she had cancer.
+Do you think it is better to tell children a painful truth, or to try to shield them from the harshest realities of life?
+Are there more than two options for difficult conversations like that?